Sustainable use of wild species

 4. Engage in relationships with local suppliers that are long-term and based on dialogue and trust.

-The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES – often described as the ‘IPCC for biodiversity’) issued a groundbreaking report in June 2022 on the sustainable use of wild species that was the result of four years of work by 85 leading experts and holders of indigenous and local knowledge, as well as 200 contributing authors drawing on more than 6,000 sources.
-As part of this, they outlined some additional things companies can do to support the sustainable use of wild species:
+The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) issued a groundbreaking report in 2022 on the sustainable use of wild species that was the result of four years of work by 85 leading experts and holders of indigenous and local knowledge, as well as 200 contributing authors drawing on more than 6,000 sources.
+As part of this, they outlined what companies can do to support the sustainable use of wild species:

 Take actions in supply chains that include the participation of workers and pickers.

-Not overburden local communities with costs of making improvements or taking actions for biodiversity.
+Not overburden local communities with costs of actions taken.

 Monitor practices and make improvements.